thanpolas/thanpolas.github.com/_posts/nodejs/2020-04-04-Introducing-Logality-the-JSON-schema-logger.md

     }
 ```

 The options are limitless, this is just the beginning.
-Please share with me your thoughts, ideas and implementations of Logality.
+Please share with me your thoughts, ideas and implementations of [Logality][logality].

 [logality]: https://github.com/thanpolas/logality